coreruleset/documentation/content/development/sandbox.md

 curl -H 'x-format-output: txt-matched-rules-extended' \
   https://sandbox.coreruleset.org/?file=/etc/passwd

-This payload has been tested against the OWASP CRS web application firewall.
+This payload has been tested against OWASP CRS web application firewall.
 The test was executed using the apache engine and CRS version 3.3.2.

 The payload is being detected by triggering the following rules: